 Our Bank Account Details

-If we ask you to send us money in connection with your transaction it is often easiest for you to arrange a bank to bank transfer.
+If we ask you to send us money in connection with the work we are doing for you, it is often easiest for you to arrange a bank to bank transfer.

-Please note we do not expect to change our bank details during the course of your transaction.
+We do not expect to change our bank details during the course of a conveyancing transaction.
+Do not trust any email that tells you we have.

-For your cyber safety, if you receive any correspondence advising you of a change in bank details, please contact us immediately.
+If you receive any email advising you of a change in bank details, contact us immediately.
 We cannot accept responsibility if you send money to an incorrect account.

 Your Bank Account Details

-If you have any queries or concerns in relation to any of the information provided in this note, please contact the caseworker who is dealing with your transaction.
+If there are any issues you want to discuss in relation to any of the information provided in this note, please contact the caseworker dealing with your matter.